 Our children not only can hear everything that is going on around them, but they feel our tension and anxiety.
 They have never experienced anything like this before.
-Although the idea of being off of school for weeks sounds awesome, they are probably picturing a fun time like summer break, not the reality of being at home and not seeing their friends.

 2. Keep to a routine but remember that learning should be fun